ngen-brett/gitlab-ce/doc/topics/autodevops/index.md

 The `/app` path is the directory of your project inside the docker image as [configured by Herokuish](https://github.com/gliderlabs/herokuish#paths)

-> [Introduced][ce-19507] in GitLab 11.0.

-For internal and private projects a [GitLab Deploy Token](../../user/project/deploy_tokens/index.md#gitlab-deploy-token) will be automatically created, when Auto DevOps is enabled and the Auto DevOps settings are saved.
-This Deploy Token can be used for permanent access to the registry.

-Note: **Note**
-When the GitLab Deploy Token has been manually revoked, it won't be automatically created.

 ### Auto Monitoring